Walks and Hikes in Turangi

-1. Lake Rotopounamu (2-hour loop)
+1. Lake Rotopounamu (2-hour Loop)

 Walk among the lush forest of Lake Rotopounamu.
 This 2-hour loop walk circumvents the vibrant green Lake Rotopounamu with three beaches to check out along the way.
 Look out for native bird species like the North Island robins, tui, wood pigeons and fantails.

-2. Tokaanu Thermal Walk (20-minute loop)
+2. Tokaanu Thermal Walk (20-minute Loop)

 Don’t miss this short walk full of geothermal activity!
 The 20-minute loop walk is wheelchair accessible, taking you through native bush to several geothermal features.
 See steaming lakes, hot springs, bubbling mud and colourful silica features.

-3. Tongariro River Trail (3-hour loop)
+3. Tongariro River Trail (3-hour Loop)

-This 15km trail along the Tongariro River can be tackled by bike or by foot.
+This 15km (9-mile) trail along the Tongariro River can be tackled by bike or by foot.
 Get a mix of fantastic scenery from river views to countryside to native forest as you follow the river and cross a couple of times on swing bridges.
 What’s more, this walk is accessible from the town!

 Location: While there are several access points to the trail, the most popular place to start is from the Tongariro River Bridge on State Highway 1.

-4. Tongariro River Lookout (1-hour loop)
+4. Tongariro River Lookout (1-hour Loop)

-If you don’t fancy walking the whole 15km of the Tongariro River Trail (see above), a great alternative is a shorter loop from the State Highway 1 Tongariro River Bridge to the Major Jones Bridge, taking about 1 hour to complete.
+If you don’t fancy walking the whole 15km (9 miles) of the Tongariro River Trail (see above), a great alternative is a shorter loop from the State Highway 1 Tongariro River Bridge to the Major Jones Bridge, taking about 1 hour to complete.
 On the east side of the river, the trail ascends onto some high cliffs offering views across the Tongariro River and Turangi.

 Location: Start from the Tongariro River Bridge on State Highway 1.
 You can start the loop from either side of the bridge.
 The walk from the east side of the bridge will take you up to the lookout first.

-5. Tree Trunk Gorge (1h30min one way)
+5. Tree Trunk Gorge (1h30min One Way)

 Delve into the dense beech forest of the Kaimanawa Forest Park on this mountain bike/walking trail near Turangi.
 The red beech provides another type of native forest to explore in the Turangi area, as well as harbouring native birds to see along the way.
 Be aware that there are a couple of stream crossings, one being up to knee-deep.
 They are easy enough to cross except for after heavy rain.

-6. Tongariro Crossing (8 Hours one way)
+6. Tongariro Crossing (8 Hours One Way)

 Turangi is often chosen as a base for the famous Tongariro Crossing as it is just 20-25 minutes drive from the Ketetahi Car Park and the town has plenty of shuttle services to The Crossing.
-This 19km one-way track takes you over dramatic volcanic landscapes with some of the most captivating mountain views of the country.
+This 19.4km (12-mile) one-way track takes you over dramatic volcanic landscapes with some of the most captivating mountain views of the country.
 Find out more at Guide to the Tongariro Alpine Crossing

 7. Kiko Loop Walk (1h30min Loop)